abhay-ramesh/pushduck/ENHANCED_TYPE_INFERENCE_SPEC.md

 - **🛡️ Type Safety**: Eliminates entire classes of runtime errors
 - **📚 Self-Documenting**: Types serve as living documentation

-This enhancement transforms next-s3-uploader from a well-typed library to a **gold-standard TypeScript experience** that rivals tRPC and other type-safe libraries, while maintaining perfect backward compatibility.
+This enhancement transforms pushduck from a well-typed library to a **gold-standard TypeScript experience** that rivals tRPC and other type-safe libraries, while maintaining perfect backward compatibility.